Iberian Wildlife Tours - Wildlife Holidays in Spain and Portugal

 Reference numbers within the table refer to the footnotes.

-In the column referring to distribution, MS = mainland Spain, BI = Balearic Islands, CI = Canary Islands,
+In the Distribution column, MS = mainland Spain, BI = Balearic Islands, CI = Canary Islands,

 MP = mainland Portugal, Ma = Madeira, A = Azores